Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Input-Format.md

 The `contacts` node contains meta-data that describe the compatiblity of `*.cproject.yml` and `*.clayer.yml` project parts.
 The `contacts` node lists therefore functionality (drivers, pins, and other software or hardware resources) that are `consumed` (required) or `provided` by these different project parts.

-For example, this enables reference applications that work across a range of different hardware targets where:
+This enables, for example, reference applications that work across a range of different hardware targets where:

 - The `*.cproject.yml` file of the reference application lists with the `contacts` node `consumed` (required) functionality.

 - The `*.clayer.yml` project part lists with the `contacts` node the `provided` functionality.

-This works across multiple levels, which means that a `*.clayer.yml`file could also `consume` other functionality.
+This works across multiple levels, which means that a `*.clayer.yml` file could also `consume` other functionality.

 The `contacts` node is used to identify compatible software layers.
-These software layers could be stored in CMSIS software packs using, for example, the following structure:
+These software layers could be stored in CMSIS software packs using the following structure:

 - A reference application described in a `*.cproject.yml` file could be provided in a git repository.
 This reference application uses software layers that are provided in CMSIS software packs.